flyteorg/flyte/flytectl/docs/source/gen/flytectl_update_project.rst

-Updates the project according the flags passed.Allows you to archive or activate a project.
+Updates the project according the flags passed.
+Allows you to archive or activate a project.
 Activates project named flytesnacks.
 ::